Select Page

 • The Boundary of Interpretation: The machine's mechanical responsibility strictly terminates at QAE Report Handover, marking the point where full operational responsibility returns to the User.
 The engine builds geometry and delivers a report.
 It does not offer advice, generate predictive models, or assign value.
 Meaning is entirely the User's domain.

-• System Support & Education: Because the engine only provides deterministic structure and never interprets the data, the QAE ecosystem currently provides early version support and educational articles alongside the report.
-These resources will grow and improve.to assist Users in understanding the dataset details and the underlying mechanics needed to decode the messages and meanings within QAE Reports..
+• System Support & Education: Because the engine only provides deterministic structure and never interprets the data, the QAE ecosystem currently provides early version support with this website content which will include educational articles later on.
+These resources will grow and improve to assist Users in understanding the dataset details and the underlying mechanics needed to decode the messages and meanings within QAE Reports.

 • Conscious Deduction: Interpretation is the conscious act of translating geometric patterns into actionable, real-world consequences based on specific domain knowledge.
 The system provides the visual invariant, while the User provides the deduction.